themaryanjuguna/crustycrust/README.md

-# crustycrust
+# crustycrust Pizza

 ## Description
-A web application that enables my customers to order different sizes of pizzas and different toppings.
+A web application that enables my customers to order and choose different sizes of pizzas and different toppings, checkout button that displays the total amount charged for the orders when clicked.

 ## Author Details
 Maryanne Njuguna `Find me on Twitter and Linkedin @themaryanjuguna`

 ## Setup/Installation Requirements
+- Have git installed.
 - Clone this repository to a location in your file system. `git clone https://github.com/themaryanjuguna/crustycrust.git`
 - Open terminal command line then navigate to the root folder of the application. `cd crustycrust`
 - Open `index.html` on your Browser.
+- Have a text editor installed e.g VS Code, Atom, Dreamweaver

 ### Live link
 `https://themaryanjuguna.github.io/crustycrust/`

-## Prerequisites
-- Have Git installed.
-- Clone this repository to a location in your file system. `git clone https://github.com/themaryanjuguna/crustycrust.git`
-- Open terminal command line then navigate to the root folder of the application. `cd crustycrust`
-- Open `index.html` on your Browser.
-- Have a text editor installed e.g VS Code, Atom,Dreamweaver

 ### Technologies Used
 - HTML, CSS, Bootstrap, JavaScript, and JQuery.